 Viana do Castelo or Valença - We Help

-Valenca located in the Spanish border, separated only by the Minho river, through Valença passed Celts, Romans, Suevos and Arabs, a history dating back to the Iron Age, visit to its 17th century fort is a must, as well as the purchase of a boyfriend’s handkerchief.
+Valenca located in the Spanish border, separated only by the Minho river, through Valença passed Celts, Romans, Suevos and Arabs, a history dating back to the Iron Age, visit to its 17th century fort is a must.

 Not to be missed is the smokestack created to solve the problem of the smell of pilgrims who didn’t washed them selves for years during the pilgrimage, this is the largest piece of the world of this type and is 1.60 m tall and weighs 80 kg hung by a rope with 30 meters of length being need eight men to shake it.